 The Writing I requirement may also be satisfied by scoring 4 or 5 on one of the College Board Advanced Placement Examinations in English; a combination of a score of 720 or better on the SAT Reasoning Test, Writing section (last administered in January 2016) and superior performance on the English Composition 3 Proficiency Examination; completing a course equivalent to English Composition 3 with a C grade or better (a C– or Passed grade is not acceptable) taken at another institution; or scoring 5, 6, or 7 on an International Baccalaureate Higher Level Examination.

 Students whose native language is not English may need to take English Composition 1A, 1B, and 2I before enrolling in a Writing I course.
 All courses in the sequence must be passed with a C grade or better (a C– or Passed grade is not acceptable).

 Writing II.
-The Writing II requirement must be satisfied within the first six terms of enrollment by completing one course from a faculty-approved list of Writing II courses; see Registrar’s Writing II requirements for details.
-The course must be completed with a C grade or better (a C− or Passed grade is not acceptable).
+The Writing II requirement must be satisfied within seven terms of enrollment by completing one course from a faculty-approved list of Writing II courses and available in the Student Affairs Office; see Registrar’s Writing II requirements for details.
+The course (Nursing 152W) must be completed with a C grade or better (a C– or Passed grade is not acceptable).

 Transfer students with 90 or more units who have completed the Intersegmental General Education Transfer Curriculum (IGETC) will have satisfied the Writing I and Writing II requirements.
 No transfer student is admitted to the school without completing, with a C grade or better (C– grade is not acceptable), a college-level writing course that Undergraduate Admission accepts as equivalent to English Composition 3.